alinadir44/MLSA-Workshop-1/README.md

 The hard part is already done.
 Using this repository you can set up your very own portfolio website in a matter of minutes.
 All you have to do is work through the steps.

 ## An overview of what you'll be doing
-1. creating your own copy of this template.
+1. Creating your own copy of this template.
-1. creating your codespace.
+1. Creating your codespace.
-1. editing this template to include your information.
+1. Editing this template to include your information.
-1. editing the website template.
+1. Editing the website template.
-1. deploying the website to github pages so that everyone can visit your portfolio..
+1. Deploying the website to github pages so that everyone can visit your website.
 <br />

 ### But before you start, you'll need to: